oncase/fullstack-challenge/readme.md

 ## Questions?

-Send your questions directly to raniel.silva@oncase.com.br and felipe.farias@oncase.com.br or opening a issue.
+Send your questions directly to enrique.laborao@oncase.com.br or opening a issue.